svdwall/satseminar23/README.md

 I removed timing from the rating, because your solvers tend to either answer fast (< 1s) or not at all (timeout, 10min).
 * +1 for each correctly answered instance
 * -1 for each incorrectly answered instance
-* -1 for each instance that produces an exception
 * 0 for each timeout

 ## Benchmark Set